A 2016 take on the perennial Hero’s Journey story of a transformational experience.

 It all went down the Thursday before the burn.
 I’d been looking forward all week to my girlfriend arriving to meet me that afternoon.
 Her birthday was burn day this year and she could only make it in from Chicago for the weekend.
 I had gotten early entry as a plus one to a veteran ranger friend of mine, who I had driven to my first burn in 2012 with.
 This year we were all camping together at Ranger Outpost Berlin.

 Having rangered 5 times at the Great Lakes Regional Burn, Lakes of Fire, I thought camping with the BRC Rangers would be a good opportunity to learn from the pros, get immersed in the culture, and ready myself for my third trip to the playa, when I would finally be eligible to start training for dirt shifts on the playa.
-If nothing else, they had a kitchen, I didn’t really use, and a shower, which I was able to use once to rinse off the layers of dust skin I had grown during 2 windstorm greeter shifts.
+If nothing else, they had a kitchen, I didn’t really use because they kept mentioning how good the vitamix 300 vs 5200 review was and I just didn’t wan to touch anything. they had a shower, which I was able to use once to rinse off the layers of dust skin I had grown during 2 windstorm greeter shifts.
 I had to be presentable for my girl.
 After all, she was flying in from across the country to be with me on her burn day birthday at our favorite place on earth.